tarielTitirashvili/next_new_version_testin_out/README.md

 ## needs check!
 REFRESH if user refreshes page all steps will be repeated excluding HTML generation n server.

 12. we can be sure that server only code will not be used on the front-end by installing and importing server-only library. example in utils/server

+13. UI and React related libraries might not be working in the server components but will work on the client side components so we can encapsulate them in the client components.